Best Towns to Buy a Home Near Boston in 2026 Local Realtor Guide

 Best for: Buyers who want a close-knit community with city access and a village atmosphere.

-Milton: Green Spaces and Top Schools
+Milton: Green Spaces and Classic Neighborhoods

 Commute: Around 20 minutes by car; public transit options include buses connecting to the Red Line.